 What does persecution look like in Nicaragua?

-Open Doors strengthens the persecuted church in Nicaragua by providing Christian literature, discipleship training, emergency relief aid, and education for pastors who have not completed their studies.
+Open Doors strengthens the persecuted church in Nicaragua by providing Christian literature, discipleship training, emergency relief aid, legal advice, and education for pastors who have not completed their studies.

 - Ask God to soften the hearts of President Ortega and his government and cause them to stop targeting Christians.